underscoreio/essential-scala/src/pages/intro/object-literals.md

 ### Cat-o-matique

 The table below shows the names, colour, and favourite foods of three cats.
-Define an object for cat.
+Define an object for each cat.
 (For experienced programmers: we haven't covered classes yet.)

 |-----------+-----------------+-------|
 | Name      | Colour          | Food  |